EF

 OVERVIEWJustworkshelps SMBs and entrepreneurs grow with confidence through managing their employees and operations such as payroll and benefits.

-On the Benefit – Health team, I led the redesign of the legacy employee insurance update experience from problem framing and user testing to design, enabling 170k+ employees of SMBs to retain access to high-quality health benefits during major life events (aka.
+On the Benefit – Health team, I led the redesign of the legacy employee insurance update experience from problem framing and user testing to design, enabling 170k+ employees of SMBs to retain access to high-quality health benefits during life events (aka.
 QLE)

 OUTCOMESI delivered dev-ready prototype, research results, streamlining experience across two product lines of JW’s ecosystem to improve user retention, reduce support tickets and Ops work lift.